-At August 31, 2010, 13,440,000 Common shares of the Company and 52,692,906 Class A non-voting shares of the Company were issued and outstanding.
+At December 1, 2010, 13,440,000 Common shares of the Company and 52,762,306 Class A non-voting shares of the Company were issued and outstanding.
 Each Common share entitles the holder thereof to one vote at meetings of shareholders of the Company.
-The Company has 3,205,500 options outstanding at an average exercise price of \$14.35.
+The Company has 3,136,000 stock options outstanding at an average exercise price of \$14.39.
 Each stock option entitles the holder to purchase one Class A non-voting share of the Company at an exercise price established based on the market price of the shares at the date the option was granted.

-In November 2009, the Company received approval from the Toronto Stock Exchange to proceed with a normal course issuer bid.
-Under the bid, the Company may purchase up to 2,728,972 Class A non-voting shares of the Company, representing 5% of the issued and outstanding Class A non-voting shares as at November 23, 2009.
-The average daily trading volume for the six-month period preceding November 1, 2009 was 84,048 shares.
-In accordance with the Toronto Stock Exchange rules, a maximum daily repurchase of 25% of this average may be made, representing 21,012 shares.
-The bid commenced on November 28, 2009 and may continue to November 27, 2010.
+In November 2010, the Company received approval from the Toronto Stock Exchange to proceed with a normal course issuer bid.
+Under the bid, the Company may purchase up to 2,638,115 Class A Non-Voting Shares of the Company, representing 5% of the issued and outstanding Class A Non-Voting Shares as at November 17, 2010.
+The average daily trading volume for the six month period preceding November 1, 2010 was 71,905 shares.
+In accordance with Toronto Stock Exchange rules, a maximum daily repurchase of 25% of this average may be made, representing 17,976 shares.
+The bid commenced on November 28, 2010 and may continue to November 27, 2011.
 The shares will be purchased on behalf of the Company by a registered broker through the facilities of the Toronto Stock Exchange.
 The price paid for the shares will be the market price at the time of acquisition, and the number of shares purchased and the timing of any such purchases will be determined by the Company's management.
 All shares purchased by the Company will be cancelled.
+For the nine months ended October 30, 2010, the Company purchased, under the prior year's normal course issuer bid, 1,583,000 Class A non-voting shares having a book value of \$731,000 for a total cash consideration of \$30,112,000.
+The excess of the purchase price over book value of the shares in the amount of \$29,381,000 was charged to retained earnings.